LMIA – Based Permits

 LMIA applications are the best way to bring your business into Canada.
 You can submit them by mail, or you could use Service Canada Processing Centers located across the country, and they will take care of everything for you.
 The criteria include:

-• 1000 $CAD processing fee.
+• CAD 1000 processing fee.

 • Business legitimacy documents.